python-wheel-build/fromager/docs/customization.md

 A variant name can be any string, but since the variant name shows up in filesystem paths it is often easier to avoid including whitespace.

+Set the variant using the `--variant` command line option or the `FROMAGER_VARIANT` environment variable (for ease of use in containers).

 ## Build environment variables

 Most python packages with configurable builds use environment